0auBSQ/OpenTaiko/README-EN.md

 **GOALS**

-- Multiple fun ways to play Taiko No Tatsujin.
+- Multiple fun ways to play Taiko.

 - More customization for better skinning potential, and make "Everyone could play Taiko easily at their own style" true.